GuidoRial/design-patterns/structural/bridge.md

 # Bridge

-Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+The Bridge Design Pattern is a structural design pattern that separates an object's abstraction from its implementation.
+It allows you to create a hierarchy of abstractions and implementations independently, and then bridge them together, providing flexibility and extensibility.
+This pattern is particularly useful when you have multiple variations of both abstractions and implementations, and you want to avoid a combinatorial explosion of classes.

 ![Alt text](image-8.png)